gerners/tamock/README.md

 If a centrifuge p+h+v index is placed at the install directory under
 <install_dir/centrifuge-index/p+h+v*>
 this index is used by default if no other index is provided to tamock.

+RefSeq reference genomes are all saved within one directory.
+If the directory /<tamock_install_dir>/refseq-genomes is created, this directory is used by default unless another directory is provided via the command line.

+	#optional
+	mkdir /<tamock_install_dir>/refseq-genomes

 ### Install